chuckyLeeVIII/Agent_Samantha_Blackwin/README.md

 - Works completely offline.
 Models are expected to be available locally.
 - Simple FAISS index for document retrieval.
-- Text-to-speech output using `pyttsx3` (British accent configuration).
+- Text-to-speech output using `pyttsx3`.
+A British voice is selected by default, but you can specify any installed voice.
+Call `list_available_voices()` to see the voices detected on your system.
 - Example script `rag_assistant.py` that demonstrates question answering over a small set of documents.
 Conversation logs can optionally be stored in SurrealDB.

 ## Usage